ADeVera412/DeVera_Aidan_Final_project/README.md

 ## Description

-Create an llm from pyhon API and train the model on the data of Wookiepedia
+Create an llm from pyhon API and train the model on the text of Wookiepedia

 ## Getting Started